getnikola/nikola-themes/v7/bootstrap4/README.md

 * navbar
 * pagination
 * tag page
+* galleries

-With issues:
+With minor issues:

 * listings (icons replaced by emoji — Bootstrap 4 provides none, and we are not forcing an icon theme yet)
-* galleries (errors in console, requires non-slim jQuery, icons replaced by emoji)

-Broken:

-* slides